MicrosoftDocs/entra-docs/docs/global-secure-access/concept-internet-access.md

 ## Security profiles

-Security profiles are objects that you can use to group together your SSE policies and link them to Conditional Access to make them user aware.
-For instance, if you wanted to block all News websites with the exception of `msn.com` for `angie@contoso.com`.
-For example, you could create a Security profile with the following configuration:
+Security profiles are objects you use to group together security policies and link them to Conditional Access to make them user aware.
+For instance, to block all **News** websites with the exception of `msn.com` for user `angie@contoso.com` you create a security profile with the following configuration:

-"Security Profile for Angie"       <---- the security profile ->Allow msn.com at priority 100    <---- higher priority filtering policies ->Block News at priority 200       <---- lower priority filtering policy
+"Security Profile for Angie"       <---- the security profile

+->Allow msn.com at priority 100    <---- higher priority filtering policies

+->Block News at priority 200       <---- lower priority filtering policy

-You would then take the security profile and link it to a Conditional Access policy assigned to `angie@contoso.com`.
+You then take the security profile and link it to a Conditional Access policy assigned to `angie@contoso.com`.

 ## Policy processing logic
 Within a security profile, policies are enforced according to priority ordering with 100 being the highest priority and 65,000 being the lowest priority.
 Similar to traditional firewall logic.
 As a best practice, add spacing of about 100 between priorities to allow for flexibility in the future.